dmitigr/cefeika/README.md

   - [url] - a library to work with URL;
   - [util] - a library to support the needs of Cefeika libraries, but may be useful for other projects as well;
-  - [wsbe] - a WebSockets backend framework;
+  - [ws] - a library to work with WebSockets.

-All of these libraries can be used as shared libraries, static libraries or header-only libraries. ([wsbe] requires to build some third-party libraries such as [libuv] and [uSockets] which are shipped with Cefeika.)
+All of these libraries can be used as shared libraries, static libraries or header-only libraries. ([ws] requires to build some third-party libraries such as [libuv] and [uSockets] which are shipped with Cefeika.)

 Some of these libraries are available as standalone versions: